junchen14/Multi-Modal-Transformer/README.md

 ### Recent News

+> The code and papper of RelTransformer is open sourced.
+The paper and code can be found [here](image-transformer.md)

 > The code and paper of Twins-SVT is open sourced.
-The apper and code can be found [here](image-transformer.md)
+The paper and code can be found [here](image-transformer.md)

 > Vision Transformer for deepfake detection.
 The paper can be found [here](image-transformer.md)